US Expats Tax Basics

 certificate Verified by IRS Enrolled Agents and CPAs

-It’s 2023 and that means US Tax season for 2022 is up to and in full swing.
+It’s 2025, and that means the US tax season is in full swing.
 We at MyExpatTaxes want to ensure that you, as an American abroad (expat), are in the know about your US taxes.
 Knowing what to expect and when to act will save you money and time.

 • US citizens (living in the US or abroad), including Accidental Americans